Best Rust Server Hosting in 2026

 Rust is more demanding on host infrastructure than Minecraft in specific ways that show up in server selection.
 The game runs on Unity with an authoritative server architecture, uses heavy network tick rates for PvP interactions, and is a common target for DDoS attacks - often from banned or kicked players who hold grudges.
 These three realities change what "good hosting" means for Rust versus what it means for Minecraft.

 Our picks below are ranked for Rust specifically.
-Some hosts that rank high for Minecraft don't make this list because their DDoS protection, tick-rate tuning, or high-slot-count plans aren't competitive for Rust workloads.
+Some hosts that rank high for Minecraft don't make this list because their DDoS protection, tick-rate tuning, or slot-count economics aren't competitive for Rust workloads.

 The Three Hosting Realities That Shape Rust Picks